-Luma has created many first-in-industry features for learning and training in the transportation industry.
-It conducts research on drivers’ learning preferences to provide the best possible learning experience.
+Luma has created many first in industry features for learning and training in the transportation industry.
+They conduct research on drivers’ learning preferences to provide the best possible learning experience.
 Luma’s products DRIVE SAFE, DRIVE FIT, and DRIVE FIRST are all grounded in learning science.
-It understands that different carriers and drivers have different needs and works with carriers to customize their learning environments.
-Luma was initially migrated by Connectria’s professional services team to AWS, after which the project moved to the managed services team to provide ongoing support for their AWS environment.
+They understand that different carriers and drivers have different needs and works with carriers to customize their learning environments.
+Luma’s application workloads were initially migrated to AWS by Connectria’s professional services team and then transitioned to the managed services team to provide ongoing 24×7 network and security operations support for their AWS environment.

-“As a company, we handle education, training, and other business functions.
+“As a company we handle education, training, and other business functions.
 Working in the transportation and logistics industry, it is important for us to provide reliable services 24/7,” said Scott Anderson, Luma CTO.
-In response to its continued growth, Luma decided to migrate to Amazon Web Services (AWS) to take advantage of the scalability and performance of the cloud.
+In response to its continued growth, Luma made the decision to migrate to Amazon Web Services (AWS) in order to take advantage of the scalability and performance of the cloud.

-“For me, what it came down to, was that Connectria offered more services specifically around security at entry level.
-I need to be able to monitor things, from a security perspective, without having those services as an add on.
+“In the end, it came down to Connectria’s ability to offer more services at entry-level, specifically around security.
+I need to be able to monitor things, from a security perspective, without having those services as an add-on.
 Connectria had security as more of a prominent focus at the base level which was exactly what I was looking for.
 We have several developers involved, so it was important to have a way to deploy changes without errors.
 We did a lot of work on our end to identify the best process and Connectria helped us further develop the deployment process we now have active,” said Anderson.

 Connectria handled Luma’s cloud migration and continues providing support for the management of Luma’s AWS environment.
 “Our relationship with Connectria has been really good for us.
 Creating and having the DevOps deployment process has been my favorite part about working with Connectria.
 It’s significantly better than what we were doing previously and a major improvement on our side,” said Anderson.